Stellarium/stellarium/skycultures/ruanui_sky_tahiti_and_society_islands/description.md

 ## Authors

 This sky culture was contributed by a working group composed of Christine Briant, Libor Prokop, Regis Plichart and Thibaud Guillaud-Saumur, with the help of association "Fa'afaite i te Ao Ma'ohi" (Rereao Carlson, Titaua Teipoarii) for the Maui's Hook/Hiro's Kite constellation and the association "Te Fare Hiroà no Vavau" for the mention of Ruanui in the skyculture name.
+WALKER Maurani did the translation of this text from french to english.

 ## License